marc-mas-ferrer/dt-for-implementers/lab_guides/content/01 - Detect, Visualize and Prioritize/index.md

 <!-- ## 1.5 Create a report -->
 ## 1.4 Create a report

 Now let's create a report that we can show to the CISO.
 Navigate back to the overview (click on Prioritization).
-At the top of the table, there is a button called Create report that allows you to generate a report (Dashboard) based on the current selection.
+At the top of the table is a button called Create report that allows you to generate a report (Dashboard) based on the current selection.
 You can either create a dashboard from scratch or use a template.
 There is already a template called Threat exposure that we can use for our needs:
 - Click on Create report at the top of the table
 - Select the Threat exposure dashboard